isomerpages/moe-chijolotn/_learn-at-ij-oln/Curricular Programmes/Science.md

 <img style="width: 50%;" src="/images/sci3.jpg" />
 <h4><strong>Vision</strong></h4>
 <h4>Department Aims</h4>
-<p>The OLN Science Department aims to provide students with experiences which build on their interest in and stimulate their curiosity about their environment.
+<p>The IJ OLN Science Department aims to provide students with experiences which build on their interest in and stimulate their curiosity about their environment.
 It also aims to provide students with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry.</p>
 <h4>Inquiry-Based Teaching and Learning</h4>
 <p>Central to the Science Teaching and Learning Framework is the inculcation of the spirit of scientific inquiry.
 Inquiry-based learning is characterised by the degree of responsibility students have in posing and responding to questions, designing investigations, and evaluating and communicating their learning (student-directed inquiry) compared to the degree of involvement the teacher takes (teacher-guided inquiry).
 Students will best benefit from experiences that vary between these two inquiry approaches.</p>
-<p>OLN adopts the&nbsp;<strong>Biological Sciences Curriculum Studies (BSCS)</strong>&nbsp;5E Inquiry Model which advocates inquiry through the following process:</p>
+<p>IJ OLN adopts the&nbsp;<strong>Biological Sciences Curriculum Studies (BSCS)</strong>&nbsp;5E Inquiry Model which advocates inquiry through the following process:</p>
 <ul>
 <li><strong>Engage</strong></li>
 <li><strong>Explore</strong></li>